 - An electric oven usually costs about $0.30 to $0.60 to run for an hour.
 Instead of eliminating baking, simply take one day a week to bake, roast and use your oven.
 By scheduling a baking day and preparing all your baked and oven-cooked foods that single day you can maximize the space in your oven by baking different items together at the same temperature, and also take advantage of the residual heat in the oven, thus reducing energy loss caused by preheating.

-If you are monitoring energy use and want to reduce use between the hours of 2:00-7:00, consider using an Insta-Pot to prepare food instead of the oven or having a crock-pot on all day.
+If you are monitoring energy use and want to reduce use between the hours of 2:00-7:00, consider using an Instant Pot to prepare food instead of the oven or having a crock-pot on all day.
 You could minimize peaks that cause excessive demand rate charges, and minimize cooling costs in the summer.